supervisely-ecosystem/classes-stats-for-images/README.md

 </div>

 ## Overview
+Data Exploration for Segmentation and Detection tasks is underestimated by many researchers.
+The accuracy of your models highly depends on how good you understand data.

-Report gives detailed statistics for all classes in images project
+This app generates report with detailed general and per image statistics for all classes in images project.